Bankruptcy Attorney in Avondale

 Does filing for bankruptcy stop creditors from calling?

 Yes.
-Once you file for bankruptcy, an **automatic stay** is issued by the court, stopping creditor harassment, wage garnishments, and collection calls.
+Once you file for bankruptcy, an automatic stay is issued by the court, halting most collection efforts, including wage garnishments, lawsuits, and relentless phone calls.
+While there are exceptions for certain debts—like child support or criminal fines—the stay generally provides immediate relief from creditor harassment.

 Have more questions?
 Read more FAQs.